cloud-elements/devportal/docs/elements/google-suite/setup.md

 ### Enable APIs

-To make all of the requests available in the page.heading element, you must enable the following APIs
+To make all of the requests available in the {{page.heading}} element, you must enable the following APIs

 * Google People API
 * GMail API